Zhailay/Zhailay/README.md

 - 👨‍💻 I am still at the stage of learning web technology =\
 - 📚 Learning everything about Frontend and Backend technologies =/
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Learn more technologies (Prisma, NestJS, NextJS, VueJS ...) - Never stop creating new ideas.

 ---